 A good start is important and beginning a full day of cycling with a proper breakfast is certainly advisable.
-Make sure you have enough time in the morning to enjoy a hearty breakfast, which are always included on a UTracks trip.
-It’s good to have your breakfast about 2 hours before you start cycling if possible and a good breakfast is rich in carbohydrates such as oats, chocolate milk, whole grain bread, yoghurt, and fruit like apples, banana, mango and blueberries.
+Make sure you have enough time in the morning to enjoy a hearty breakfast - breakfast is always included on a UTracks trip.
+It’s good to have your breakfast about 2 hours before you start cycling if possible and a good breakfast is rich in carbohydrates such as oats, chocolate milk, whole grain bread, yogurt, and fruits like apples, banana, mango, and blueberries.

 and they will be more than happy to help with your queries.

 Well maintained bicycles, built for comfort, not speed, are included in the tour cost of all UTracks cycling trips.
 Men’s & ladies’ bikes are commonly available and vary between 7-24 speed with handbrakes.
 Certain trips offer electric bike hire and many trips have children’s bikes, trail-a-bikes, and trailers for smaller children.
 In general, you can expect bikes to include panniers, a water bottle holder, lock, repair kit, map holder, and the option to get a helmet.

 :: See the overview of all self guided cycling holidays in Europe

 :: See the overview of all guided cycling holidays in Europe

 :: See the overview of all bike & boat and cycle & sail holidays in Europe

 :: See the overview of all e bike holidays in Europe